 Chris King is a multiple award winning filmmaker and three-time NorCal Emmy nominated television writer/producer.
-After receiving his B.A. in film at California State University, Long Beach, he worked at Sony Pictures Entertainment as a promotions and game show writer.
+After receiving his B.A. in film from California State University Long Beach, he worked at Sony Pictures Entertainment as a promotions and game show writer.
 Simultaneously, Chris worked as a freelance scriptwriter-for-hire.
 His feature-length and short screenplays have garnered national attention in The Nicholl Fellowship, the Chesterfield Film Project, Fade In Magazine and HBO’s Project Greenlight.

 Heather King has been co-writing and co-producing films since Watermark’s first film, Touching Down.
 From costumes to craft services to watching the kiddos on shoot days with no baby sitters, she has her hand in all aspects of production.
 She began with proofing and editing Chris’ screenplays, and moved into co-writing (her favorite aspect) with Awakening and Rachel.

 “This journey into the world of film has been so unexpected, and so fun.
 There’s a certain magic that happens on shoot days that thrills me each time.
 I don’t know that I’ll ever tire of being with a dedicated group of talented artists and technicians working in sync to make something bigger than themselves, all for the love of film.
 Chris has his hands full as the director/producer, so I serve as back-up eyes and ears – I joke that my official role on set is ‘sleeve tugger’.

 My favorite part of the film process though is writing with Chris.
 He’s the story-guy who writes the first draft, then we hunker down on the couch after the girls are in bed and go through the script line by line.
 Late nights, but great memories.”